skythelimitdt/data_analytics_proj1/README.md

 #### Is There a Correlation Between Renewable Energy Consumption and GDP Across Countries

- We calculated the average GDP and Average Renewable Energy Consumption for countries across the years and plotted the information.
+ To explore the relationship between renewable energy consumption and GDP, we calculated the average GDP and average renewable energy consumption for countries from 1985 to 2018 and plotted the data.

 ![Average GDP and Average Renewable Energy Consumption 1985-2018](Resources/a_avg_gdp_rens_line.png)

--This graph shows similar shapes in the lines of Average GDP and Average Renewables Energy Consumption
+-The graph illustrates a similar trend between average GDP and average renewable energy consumption, with both variables showing similar shapes across the years.

- We chose the top six countries for overall energy consumption and plotted GDP and renewable energy consumption for each of them from 1985-2018
+ We then focused on the top six countries in terms of overall energy consumption and plotted GDP and renewable energy consumption from 1985 to 2018.

 **Results for USA, China, Russia:**
 ![GDP and Energy Consumption United States, China and Russia (1985-2018)](Resources/a_gdp_rens_countries1.png)